 - chronic headaches

 - chronic fatigue

 - Low libido

 It’s important for the clinician to test the pituitary hormones such as thyroid stimulating hormone (TSH), Growth Hormone, FSH, and LH.
 Brain trauma can affect the production of these important hormones leading to deficiencies of thyroid and testosterone.
 Many of the symptoms of TBI are attributed to a deficiency in thyroid and testosterone.

 Treatments for TBI

-The symptoms are treated replacing needed hormones such as testosterone, progesterone and thyroid if deficient.
-However, there is no conventional treatment to reverse the TBI.
-A stem cell infusion offers a solution in actually reversing the brain inflammation and slowing or halting the disease process.
+The symptoms are treated by replacing needed hormones such as testosterone, progesterone and thyroid if deficient.
+However, there is no conventional treatment to reverse or halt the progressive tissue damage.
+A stem cell infusion offers hope in reversing the brain inflammation and slowing or halting the disease process.
 Treating TBI with stem cells may prevent the progression of the disease to more serious conditions such as Alzeimer’s and Dementia.